wireapp/integration-docs/docs/00-index.md

 They remain independent, but can seamlessly interact with the system and its users.

 An App is a way to extend and automate your team’s experience on Wire.
-Apps can listen to messages, send responses, and integrate with external services.
+Send and receive messages — including assets, emojis, and interactive buttons — create and manage conversations, and integrate external services.

 Apps are owned and managed at the team level.
 The administrator decides which Apps are installed.